apnadkarni/blt/doc/bgexec.rst

     Specifies a variable *varName* that is updated whenever data becomes available from standard error of the program.  *VarName* is a global variable.
 Unlike the **-error** option, data is available as soon as it arrives.
-This is like **--onerror** option, but the data is available through *varName*.
+This is like **-onerror** option, but the data is available through *varName*.

   **-lastoutput** *varName*
     Specifies a variable *varName* that is updated whenever data becomes available from standard output of the program.  *VarName* is a global variable.
 Unlike the **-output** option, data is available as soon as it arrives.
-This is like the **--onoutput** option, but the data is available through *varName*.
+This is like the **-onoutput** option, but the data is available through *varName*.

   **-linebuffered** *boolean*